 These extended surface forecast products are generated once each day.
-The product is based on the 00Z Medium Range Forecast (MRF) model for each ocean with additional guidance from other government agencies such as the NAVYs Navy Operational Global Atmospheric Prediction System (NOGAPS).
+The product is based on the 12Z Global Forecast System (GFS) model for each ocean with additional guidance from other government agencies such as the Navy's Navy Operational Global Atmospheric Prediction System (NOGAPS).
 Also, other foreign governments numerical model guidance is used such as the European Center for Medium Range Weather Forecasts (ECMWF) and Canadian Regional Model.
 The use of several numerical models allows adjustments to be made to the final forecast product.
 The products show surface isobars every 4 mb with labeling of 2 digits in increments of 8 mb.
 The central pressure millibar values of synoptic scale lows and highs in bold 3 or 4 digits are underlined adjacent to or under the "L" or "H".
 The 72-hour forecast position and future 120-hour forecast position of lows and highs have vector arrows with an "X" for low centers and a "circle with an X inside" by the head for high centers.
 An underlined bold two digit mb central pressure value will be placed under or adjacent to the 72/120 hour position label (e.g., 1030 mb high would be written as a 30 and a 980 mb low would have 80).
 The 96-hour surface forecast depicts wind speeds in knots greater than or equal to 34 kt (wind barbs in increments of 5 or 10 knots), and frontal systems (occluded, warm, and cold).
-Significant systems have labels depicting whether the system is expected to have "gale" or "storm" conditions.
-If by 120 hours forecast gale or storm conditions are expected, the appropriate area has the label "developing gale" or "developing storm".
+Significant systems have labels depicting whether the system is expected to have "gale", "storm" or "hurricane force" conditions.
+If by 120 hours forecast gale, storm or hurricane force conditions are expected, the appropriate area has the label "developing gale", "developing storm" or "developing hurricane force".
 If a tropical system such as a hurricane or typhoon is anticipated the 96-hour position will be indicated as a "tropical symbol" with the pressure as "XXX" for an unknown pressure.
-The 72-hour and 120-hour position will correspond to the latest official forecast from the responsible Typhoon Warning Center in the Pacific or the National Hurricane Center in Miami, Florida.
+The 72-hour and 120-hour position will correspond to the latest official forecast from the Joint Typhoon Warning Center (JTWC) or Central Pacific Hurricane Center (CPHC) in the Pacific or the National Hurricane Center (TPC) in Miami, Florida which has responsibilities in the Atlantic and Pacific.
 The issuance of the 96-hour surface forecasts, when used in conjunction with the 96-hour 500 mb, can help vessels make course and speed adjustments to avoid the heaviest forecast wind conditions or minimize the ship's exposure to heavy weather.
 The tracking history and forecast projection of highs and lows from 72 hours through 120 hours will serve to extend the time usage of the product.